March 22, 2021

 This attack shows that the size of a business does not make it immune to the risks posed by the current cybersecurity landscape.
 If you’re a managed service provider (MSP) and your clients think they’re immune to ransomware, this may help them understand the risk – no business is safe.

 “In our conversations with our partners, we often hear that small and medium businesses (SMBs) do not feel that ransomware will impact them as their data is not that important or sensitive enough to attack.
 The problem with that thinking is that attackers are really counting on your data being important to you,” said Ryan Weeks, CISO at Datto.
 “No business is safe from this cyber risk.
 There are ways to prevent an attack, but nothing is foolproof, especially as attacks become more sophisticated and tactics evolve.
-The recent attack on Acer proves that even the most mature, technologically-savvy organizations can fall victim, as can the legal firm, coffee shop, or non-profit on Main Street.”
+The recent attack on Acer proves that even the most mature, technologically-savvy organisations can fall victim, as can the legal firm, coffee shop, or non-profit on Main Street.”

 - Ensure antivirus is installed on all machines.
 A critical tool for all businesses, antivirus is the first step in defending against an attack.
 While it should not be the only preventative measure, it is an essential one.

 - Patch vulnerabilities immediately.
 Microsoft’s incident began with an unpatched vulnerability, as did the infamous WannaCry incident that jumpstarted the rise in ransomware over the last four years.
 The importance of patching vulnerabilities cannot be overstated.

 - Ransomware detection.
 Many technologies offer ransomware detection capabilities that can alert businesses of an attack before it spreads or files are encrypted.
 If you’re a small and medium business (SMB), work with a managed service provider (MSP) or managed security service provider (MSSP) to see what solutions they can implement to detect ransomware on your network.